thetomcraig/dotfiles/install_scripts/README.md

   - Go to Desktop -> View Options -> Sort By -> Name
 - [X] Sign into 1Password
 - [X] Homebrew
-- Install backblaze from the brew installer
+- [X] Install backblaze from the brew installer
   - Have it start backing up
-- [X] Photos
+- [ ] Photos
   - Preferences -> iCloud -> Download Originals to this Mac
+  - Everything should be in iCloud, but make sure the size of the library on disk is correct
 - [X] Alfred
   - [X] Power Pack
   - [X] Sync Folder Location